pybricks/pybricks-micropython/doc/source/startinstall.rst

 The boot process may take several minutes.
 While booting, the EV3 Brick status light turns orange and blinks intermittently, and you'll see a lot of text on the EV3 screen.
 The EV3 Brick is ready for use when the status light turns green.

-To turn the EV3 Brick off, open the shutdown menu with the back button, and then select *Power Off* using the center button, as shown below.
+To turn the EV3 Brick off, open the shutdown menu with the back button, and then select *Power Off* using the center button, as shown in :numref:`fig_onoff`.

+.. _fig_onoff:

 .. figure:: images/onoff.png
    :width: 65 %